ranjithhd/Beginner-Guide-to-controller-area-network--CAN-CANFD/Day-4/Readme.md

 Using the rudimentary Aloha protocol, a station would transmit a frame over a common data channel and then wait for confirmation it had reached its destination successfully.
 If the station didn't receive confirmation within a given period, it assumed a collision had occurred with another frame that a different node happened to send simultaneously.
 That station would continue to blindly resend the data until it achieved successful transmission.
 But, as nodes and transmissions increased, more collisions would occur, and the network became less efficient.
 An Aloha variation called slotted Aloha sought to minimize network contention problems by precisely coordinating individual transmissions, assigning them designated time slots via beacon signaling.

-##### Metcalfe's Ethernet experiment -- which he initially referred to as the Alto Aloha Network -- included several revolutionary new features that enabled significantly more efficient use of a network channel.
+##### Metcalfe's Ethernet experiment
+Which he initially referred to as the Alto Aloha Network -- included several revolutionary new features that enabled significantly more efficient use of a network channel.
 Together, this set of rules -- now codified as the Carrier Sense Multiple Access/Collision Detect protocol -- enabled stations to monitor the availability of a shared path and detect collisions when two devices happened to send data at the same time.
 When frames did collide, the system would discard them, and each station would wait a randomly assigned length of time before reinitiating its transmission -- pausing and repeating as many times as necessary, in a process known as exponential back-off.

 By 1973, Metcalfe felt the technology had outgrown its original name, Alto Aloha Network, and rechristened it Ethernet.
 Four years later, Metcalfe and Boggs -- along with Charles Thacker and Butler Lampson, also of Xerox -- would successfully patent Ethernet technology.